Georgia confirms results in latest setback for Trump bid to overturn Biden win

 Biden, a Democrat, is preparing to take office on Jan.
 20, but Trump, a Republican, has refused to concede and is seeking to invalidate or reverse the results through lawsuits and recounts in a number of states, claiming - without proof - widespread voter fraud.

-That effort - which Trump’s critics have called an unprecedented push by a sitting president to subvert the will of the voters - has met with little success, as the Trump campaign suffered a string of legal and political defeats.
+That effort - which Trump’s critics have called an unprecedented push by a sitting president to subvert the will of the voters - has met with little success.
+Trump’s campaign has suffered a string of legal defeats and apparently has failed to convince fellow Republicans in states that he lost, such as Michigan, to act on his unfounded conspiracy theories.

 It received more bad news on Friday when Georgia Secretary of State Brad Raffensperger announced that a manual recount and audit of all ballots cast in the southern state had determined that Biden was the winner.